abso1utezer0/cutcontent/articles/system/Wii/epicmickey/index.md

 ## Missing Levels From Intro

-In the (intro for the first game)[https://www.youtube.com/watch?v=aKm4sebyaDI], mutiple areas can be seen that do not appear in the final game.
+In the [intro for the first game](https://www.youtube.com/watch?v=aKm4sebyaDI), mutiple areas can be seen that do not appear in the final game.
 These areas are also seen in promotional work, and oddly, are later completely gone in the second game.
 This is never explained by either the game or JPS.

 ### Beanstalk Factory